syd-p/conslr/docs/init.md

 conslr is not very useful without widgets of course

+My general philosophy around conslr is that the end user has the ability to choose either compile time or run time customization of themes and widgets.

+Both methods of creating widgets are valid and remain up to the end user to decide the appropriate pattern to use

 ```c++
 //Loading a screen from a file
 auto& widgetManager = console.getWidgetManager(myScreenId);